miltoncandelero/pixi-elementals/source/includes/_06-getting-interactive.md

 and the second super important thing is:
 `yourObject.eventMode = 'dynamic'`

+### About Event Modes
+`eventMode` is a new addition in v7.2.0 that replaces the old `interactive` property.
+These are the valid values:

+- `none`: Ignores all interaction events, even on its children.
+- `passive`: Does not emit events and ignores all hit testing on itself and non-interactive children.
+Interactive children will still emit events.
+- `auto`: Does not emit events and but is hit tested if parent is interactive.
+Same as `interactive = false` in v7
+- `static`: Emit events and is hit tested.
+Same as `interactive = true` in v7
+- `dynamic`: Emits events and is hit tested but will also receive mock interaction events fired from a ticker to allow for interaction when the mouse isn't moving

 ### Touch?
 Mouse?
 I want it all!
 The web has moved forward since its first inception and now we have mouses and touchscreens!
 Here is a small list of the most useful events with their mouse, touch, and catch-all variants.